darktjm/gamesup/README.md

 I use gentoo's openglide 0.09_rc9_p20160913 ebuild (http://openglide.sourceforge.net) for glide support.
-I have no idea where the glide2x.ovl file I use came from, but I soft link that from its central location into the root dir of games that support glide, and just add the following to each launcher config:
+I have no idea where the glide2x.ovl file I use came from (maybe openglide?), but I soft link that from its central location into the root dir of games that support glide, and just add the following to each launcher
+config:

     [glide]
     glide=true